Back to blog

 Rush Fees (Whoever Caused the Rush)

-Rush fees on estoppels or resale certificates are an extra $100-$300.
-Who pays typically depends on who caused the need for expedited processing.
-If the title company ordered late, the seller might argue they shouldn't pay the rush premium.
+Rush fees on estoppels or resale certificates run an extra $100-$300.
+Who pays usually depends on who caused the delay.
+If the title company ordered late, the seller might argue they shouldn't eat the rush premium.
 If the seller was slow providing HOA contact information, the buyer might push back.

-In practice, this often gets split or absorbed by whoever is most motivated to close on time.
+In practice, this often gets split or absorbed by whoever wants the deal to close on time the most.

 What the Contract Should Say

-The best way to avoid fee disputes at closing is to address them in the purchase contract.
-Specifically:
+The single best way to avoid fee disputes at closing is to address them in the purchase contract.
+Spell it out.

-If the contract is silent: Local custom controls, but "custom" isn't always clear-cut.
-In ambiguous situations, the title company usually calls the listing agent and buyer's agent to negotiate a resolution.
-This takes time and creates friction — especially if it's happening three days before closing.
+If the contract is silent, local custom controls.
+But "custom" isn't always clear.
+In ambiguous situations, the title company usually calls the listing agent and buyer's agent to work it out.
+This eats time and creates friction, especially when it's happening three days before closing.

-Best practice for agents: Address HOA fees explicitly in the contract.
+If you're an agent, address HOA fees explicitly in the contract.
 Don't assume local custom will cover it.
 Five minutes of negotiation during the offer stage prevents hours of back-and-forth at closing.
+I've watched deals nearly fall apart over a $300 fee that nobody thought to discuss in the offer.
+It's absurd.

 The Math Adds Up